USC Shoah Foundation - Official Partners for the Holocaust Museum for Hope & Humanity

 USC Shoah Foundation: Some of the world’s most powerful storytellers will help us tell one of humanity’s most urgent stories.

-Earlier today the Holocaust Center held a news conference to announce one of the most significant steps forward since its founding.
+The Holocaust Center has announced one of the most significant steps forward since its founding.
 We are grateful to share with you that we are partnering with USC Shoah Foundation – The Institute for Visual History and Education to design and develop a unique immersive museum experience for our new Holocaust Museum for Hope & Humanity planned for downtown Orlando.

 It marks the first time USC Shoah Foundation, a world leader in testimony-based research, education and interactive experiences, has teamed with a Holocaust museum to design and implement a ground-up and permanent museum-wide exhibition.